ddooley/ddooley.github.io/_pages/docs/data-categorical.md

   nav: "docs"
 ---

-A categorical value specification is a flat list or hierarchic tree structure containing a finite number of pre-determined choices.
-It may describe anything from countries of the world to levels of an experimental variable.
+A categorical value is a selection from a flat list or hierarchic tree structure containing a finite number of pre-determined choices ranging from organisms in a taxonomy, diseases, countries of the world or levels of an experimental variable.
 Here we provide for choices whose values are either ontology terms, or a controlled set of literal xsd:string strings.

 ### Categorical ontology choice

-Categorical choice lists or trees of ontology terms (e.g. of organism taxonomy, of disease, etc.) are often used in datums and experimental metadata.
-The aim here is to point to existing ontology class or instance identifiers within existing ontologies as selections for a categorical variable.
+The aim here is to provide a way to point to an ontology class or instance identifiers within existing ontologies as selections for a categorical variable.

 <img align="right" src="/assets/images/docs/data_john_sex_property.png">